 Cryobio has advised me of the following: Please initial to show your understanding and agreement: The donor I have chosen has positive results from genetic testing looking at carrier status for 502 genes.
-These results indicate that the donor is a carrier for homocystinuria (CBS -related).
-Initials: Initials: This genetic condition is inherited as a recessive pattern.
+These results indicate that the donor is a carrier for deafness, autosomal recessive 3 and lamellar ichthyosis, type 1.
+Initials: Initials: The genetic conditions tested for are inherited in recessive patterns.
 This means that if both the egg source and the sperm source are carriers for the same condition, there is a significantly higher chance of the resulting child having that genetic condition.
-Initials: Initials: By the donor testing positive for carrier status homocystinuria (CBS -related), the risk to a resulting child would now be higher than that of the general population.
+Initials: Initials: By the donor testing positive as a carrier for deafness, autosomal recessive 3 and lamellar ichthyosis, type 1, the risk to a resulting child would now be higher than that of the general population.
 Initials: Initials: When an individual tests negative for carrier status, it does not completely eliminate their chance of being a carrier for that condition, however their remaining risk is greatly reduced.
 This remaining risk is called residual risk, and the residual risk can vary significantly from person to person.
 For more detailed information regarding the sensitivity of testing and remaining risk after negative screening, please contact Cryobio.
 Initials: Initials: As genetic testing evolves and more data becomes available, I understand that there is the possibility of updated genetic information that may be uncovered for this donor for a variety of reasons.
 It is my responsibility to check back with Cryobio to see if any new genetic information is available for this donor.
 Initials: Initials: Genetic testing for me (or the egg source, if different) can also be done to better understand and further reduce the risk to offspring.
-Initials: Initials: Genetic testing is strongly recommended for me (or the egg source, if different) to see if I am a carrier for homocystinuria (CBS -related) (CBS gene).
-Initials: Initials: Expanded genetic carrier screening is continuing to evolve, and at the time this donor entered the program this was the screening available.
+Initials: Initials: Genetic testing is strongly recommended for me (or the egg source, if different) to see if I am a carrier for deafness, autosomal recessive 3 (MYO15A gene) and/or lamellar ichthyosis, type 1 (TGM1 gene).
+Initials: Initials:

+Expanded genetic carrier screening is continuing to evolve, and at the time this donor entered the program this was the screening available.
 This donor had genetic testing with SEMA4 in 2022.
 My health care provider may recommend an expanded carrier screen that includes/included more than the 502 genes screened for in this donor.
 It is my responsibility to share this information with my health care provider and review the risks and benefits of being screened for more (or fewer) genetic conditions.
 Initials: Initials: The genetic testing done on the donor does not screen for all known genetic conditions.
-Initials: Initials:

-While genetic testing can lower the likelihood for certain genetic conditions, no amount of genetic testing can guarantee that a child will be free of all genetic conditions.
-Initials: Initials: Genetic counseling is available to me if I have additional questions regarding these test results and potential risks.
+Initials: Initials: While genetic testing can lower the likelihood for certain genetic conditions, no amount of genetic testing can guarantee that a child will be free of all genetic conditions.
+Initials: Initials: Genetic counseling is available to me if I have additional questions regarding these test results and potential risks of using this donor.
 Initials: Initials: Both the donor's carrier status and whether the donor is acceptable for my use should be discussed with my health care provider.
 Initials: Initials:

-I have read the above material and assume the risk of using donor sperm from a donor who has been found to be a carrier of a genetic condition.
-I am making the choice to use donor sperm from donor CB 955-B willingly and agree to release any legal claims, including negligence, that may arise from or are related to insemination or assisted reproduction using donor sperm from donor CB 955-B.
+I have read the above material and assume the risk of using donor sperm from a donor who has been found to be a carrier of genetic conditions.
+I am making the choice to use donor sperm from donor CB 566 willingly and agree to release any legal claims, including negligence, that may arise from or are related to insemination or assisted reproduction using donor sperm from donor CB 566.

-I have read and had the chance to ask questions, and I understand and agree to the terms of this Additional Agreement to use donor CB 955-B.
+I have read and had the chance to ask questions, and I understand and agree to the terms of this Additional Agreement to use donor CB 566.